Abdusshh/article_summarizer/blog/blog.md

 - A basic understanding of Python and Django.
 - An Upstash account to obtain your QStash token and Redis URL.
 - A Vercel account to deploy the web application.
-- An OpenAI API key to use for summarization.

-<Note>In this blog we used OpenAI's GPT 3.5 LLM model for summarization.
-You can also use [Upstash hosted models](https://upstash.com/docs/qstash/features/llm#upstash-hosted-models) for summarization.</Note>
+<Note>In this blog we used Meta's Llama-3-8B-Instruct model hosted on Upstash for summarization.
+You can also use other [Upstash-hosted models](https://upstash.com/docs/qstash/features/llm#upstash-hosted-models) or OpenAI's models for summarization.</Note>

 ### Project Overview

 The project consists of two main components:

-1. A Django web application that acts as a callback URL for QStash.
-This application will receive the summary data from OpenAI and save it to our Redis database.
-We need to deploy this application to Vercel to use it as the callback URL for QStash.
+1. A Django web application that receives article summaries and saves them to our Redis database.
+We'll deploy this application to Vercel.

-2. A Python script that sends articles to OpenAI for summarization using QStash's LLM API support.
-The script will iterate over 1000 articles stored in Redis, send each one to OpenAI for summarization, and save the summaries to Redis.
-We will use QStash's queue system to handle the parallel processing of these tasks.
-We will also set the `Retry-After` header to handle API rate limits.
+2. A Python script that sends articles to our Upstash hosted model for summarization using QStash's LLM API support.
+The script will iterate over 1000 articles stored in Redis, send each one to our model for summarization, and save the summaries back in Redis.
+We'll use QStash's queue system to handle the parallel processing of these tasks.

+If we want to use one of OpenAI's models, we can still use QStash to handle the rate limits.
+What we need to do is create another endpoint in our Django application, call it from the Python script using QStash, call the OpenAI model to create the summary, and return the value of the `x-ratelimit-reset-requests` header in the `Retry-After` header to QStash to handle the rate limits.

+Thankfully, when we use an Upstash-hosted model, and the rate limits are exceeded, QStash automatically schedules the retry of publishing or enqueuing chat completion tasks depending on the reset time of the rate limits.
+This way, we don't need to worry about handling the rate limits ourselves.

 ### Project Setup